kaesetoast/elementary-cursors/README.md

 ###Installing

-Simple: copy the "elementary" folder into '/usr/share/icons' and then set your cursor theme"
+Simple: copy the 'elementary' folder into '/usr/share/icons' and then set your cursor theme:

     gsettings set org.gnome.desktop.interface cursor-theme 'elementary'